knights-lab/shi7/README.md

 . ~/.bashrc
 ```

-### Here are some more specific installation instructions that we use on our local supercomputer:
+### Here are some super specific installation instructions for the portable install:
-Installation on MSI (only do this once!):

-1. Log into MSI (ssh user@login.msi.umn.edu), then gain an interactive shell:
-`isub -n nodes=1:ppn=16 -m 22GB -w 12:00:00`
-(Or replace this with logging into your own machine...)
-2. (optional; advanced).
-Change directory into where you'd like to install shi7 like "cd ~/bin"
+For our purposes, we will install and use SHI7 on an interactive shell on our supercomputer, MSI, like so: `isub -n nodes=1:ppn=16 -m 22GB -w 12:00:00` (skip this if installing on your own computer, just open terminal and type `cd` and optionally enter a directory where you want to install SHI7).
 3. Download and unpack the latest release:
  ```
 wget https://github.com/knights-lab/shi7/releases/download/v0.92/shi7_0.92a_linux_release.zip